xmppbl.org

 How can I get removed from the list?

-It is unlikely that you’ll find yourself on our list unless you are deliberately trying to spam or abuse the XMPP network.
-If you think you are affected by an incorrect listing, you should report this to your server operator who can bring it to our attention in the operators channel.
+The channel ban list is maintained by a team of trusted operators, and it is unlikely you will find yourself on this list unless you are deliberately trying to spam or abuse the XMPP network.
+If you think you are affected by an incorrect listing, you should report this to your server operator who can bring it to someone’s attention in the operators channel.